 I’m No Longer the Best Friend

-Of all the changes, the one you won’t see coming is when your child bails on plans with YOU to spend time with their FRIENDS.
+Of all the changes that happen when a child starts secondary school, there’s one you won’t see coming.
+That is when your child bails on plans with YOU to spend time with their FRIENDS.

 Flea and I have done Friday night dinner for as long as I can remember, assuming we’re both around.
 But this week?
 This week I got dumped, because Flea wanted to go to her best friend’s house and read Manga, and play video games.